ImehUsoro/lendsqr-fe-test/README.md

 * Dashboard table with filtering, sorting and pagination.
 * Loader screens on request loading.
 * Error pages on request error.

+#### Navigating the table

+* Click on the table header to sort the table.
+* Use the search input in the header to search any column on the table.
+* Click on the filter icon to filter the table.
+A modal pops up and the table updates as you type/select an option.
+You can filter by organization, username, email, phone number and status.
+* Click outside the modal to close it.
+* To reset the table to it's initial state, click on any filter icon.
+* Click on the pagination buttons to navigate through the table.